Unil-SGC/unil-sgc.github.io/events/sgc-symposium24.md

 The Swiss Geocomputing Centre (SGC) invites you to the symposium **Bridging Modelling and Data Sciences in the Geosciences**, taking place on **November 21-22, 2024** at the University of Lausanne.

-The event will feature engaging talks and workshops on topics tackling reproducibility in the geoscientific domain, integrating geospatial data into ML/AI workflows, geocomputation for weather and climate modelling, applications in the insurance domain, and green IT, amongst others.
+The event will feature engaging [talks and workshops](#program) on topics tackling reproducibility in the geoscientific domain, integrating geospatial data into ML/AI workflows, geocomputation for weather and climate modelling, applications in the insurance domain, and green IT, amongst others.

 This symposium aims to provide a dynamic venue for showcasing research, fostering interdisciplinary dialogue, and building connections between academia, industry, and public sectors.
-We welcome participants at all stages of their career and invite you to contribute in a poster session.
+We welcome participants at all stages of their career (_students - Masters only_) and invite you to contribute in a [poster session](#posters).

 > **Infos**
 >